5 Mistakes to Avoid When Buying Digital Menu Boards for Your Restaurant

 2. Static Menu Image

-Many quick service restaurants will implement digital menu board by only showing a single static image.
+Many quick-service restaurants will implement digital menu boards by only showing a single static image.
 However, not only is this a false way of using digital signage, the fact is that it will be less effective than a regular lightbox menu board.
 It’s better to add some animations to showcase your menu items, as well as specials.
 It will significantly increase audience interest!

 3.Disappearing Menus